Frequently Asked Questions about Purchase Order Requirements

 Is it possible to continue to receive PO numbers by phone?

-Yes.
-But you need to verbally obtain a purchase order number and ensure you provide the quoted purchase order number on your invoice.
+In the case of emergencies, yes.
+However, you still need to obtain a purchase order document and ensure you provide the quoted purchase order number on your invoice.

 What if I am asked to provide goods and / or services in an emergency?